ubuntu-mate/ubuntu-mate.org/blog/20160825-ubuntu-mate-yakkety-beta1.md

   * Some GTK3+ theming is incorrect.
     * The remaining theming issues will be addressed over on the lead up to Beta 2.
+  * The Mutiny theme can be unstable, updates to fix this will land soon after Beta 1.
+    * Updates for **topmenu-gtk 0.3 package which now has GTK3+ support for MATE Desktop** and **MATE Dock Applet 0.74** will be available very soon.
   * MATE Tweak will segfault when switching to Compiz due to a gsettings schema change in Metacity.
-    * A fix has already been commited and an updated package will land soon after Beta 1.
-  * The Mutiny theme is broken due to incompatibilities in `topmenu-gtk`
     * A fix has already been commited and an updated package will land soon after Beta 1.

 ### Ubuntu family issues